wlillisdev/hangman/README.md

 __Main Game__

   - At game start screen, the user is greeted with a bright game interface.
-It displays the current users lives, What letters he has guessed, (current nothing displayed as game has yet to start) What the Hidden word is _ _ _ _  that is randomly selected form a directory of over 400 words.
+It displays the current users lives, What letters he has guessed, (current nothing displayed as game has yet to start) What the Hidden word is _ _ _ _  that is randomly selected form a directory of over 400 Kyle Ying.
   The screen also asks the user to guess a letter.
 I also included asci art in to the lives dictionary to display at the opening screen of the game saying Good Luck.

     ![Main Game Interface](images_readme/start_game.png)